|

 FLASK FILLS WITH BLUE WHITE LIGHTNING!
 Tiny bright lightning filaments!

 And afterwards the flask was full of transparent orange gas.
+Very acrid

-nitrogen totally out.)
-Then I filled half the bag with argon, tied it off
+flush any remaining nitrogen totally out.)
+Then I filled about half the

-tie, and stuffed it into the oven.
+oven.
 Close the door.
 Hit the start button.
+Ten seconds of stunning

-Ten seconds of stunning noise, lights, and patterns, and the small
+noise, lights, and patterns, and the small audience broke into spontaneous

-audience broke into spontaneous applause, because...
+applause, because...

 - First the ENTIRE OVEN FILLED WITH JITTERING LIGHTING BOLTS

-- Next the bag started melting and collapsing, holes appeared
+- Next the bag started melting and collapsing, holes appeared.

 - The lightning spewed right into the air through the holes as the bag

-shrunk
+shrunk and ignited.

 - The lightning remaining in the bag turned into bright turquoise plasma